Close

 3

 Common examples include rent payments (often due on the 1st of the month), lease payments, and insurance premiums (sometimes paid at the start of the policy period).
-Any regular payment made at the start of a period can be considered an Annuity Due.
+In short, any regular payment that you make at the start of a period can be considered an annuity due.

 4

-The present value of an Annuity Due is calculated by the formula: PV= C x [ 1-(1+i)-n / i ] x (1+ i).
+The present value of an annuity due is calculated by using this formula: PV = C x [ 1-(1+i)-n / i ] x (1+ i).
 This reflects the fact that each payment is received one period earlier, thus having a higher present value.

 5